Google Analytics Certification: Benefits and How to Get It

 Showcasing a desire to improve your skill set

-There are no degree or background requirements when it comes to earning a Google analytics certification.
-Anyone with an internet connection, a thorough understanding of Google Analytics, and the time to study for the exam can obtain a Google Analytics certification.
-In this section, you’ll learn the steps you should take to obtain yours:

-The first step to gaining a Google Analytics certification is to better understand Google Analytics itself.
+The first step to gaining a Google Analytics certification is to understand Google Analytics itself better.
 Thankfully, Google provides a wide variety of resources to help users understand the tools available to them in Analytics.

-Google Analytics Academy provides free online courses for beginners as well as more advanced practitioners.
+Google Analytics Academy provides free online courses for beginners and more advanced practitioners.
 Topics covered include setting up an account, analysing basic reports, tracking campaigns, collecting and processing data, and more.
-Google Analytics Academy also includes courses on using Google Analytics 360, covering such topics as roll-up reporting, creating custom filters, and reporting with BigQuery.
+Google Analytics Academy also includes courses on using Google Analytics 360, covering roll-up reporting, creating custom filters, and reporting with BigQuery.

-Google’s Digital Marketing & E-commerce Professional Certificate prepares course takers for a career in digital marketing by teaching in-demand job skills that can have them job-ready for entry-level roles in less than six months.
-In addition to learning about Google Analytics, you’ll also learn the fundamentals of digital marketing and e-commerce, how to attract and engage customers through digital marketing channels, and what it takes to build e-commerce stores.
-Those who complete the course are granted a Professional Certificate through Coursera and Google.

 The Google Analytics individual qualification exam covers both basic and advanced concepts.
 According to Google, the topics covered in the exam include: